AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 3. Convert GeoPDFs to GeoTIFFs

-    This step will create a GEOTIFF for each of the new GeoPDFs, and then add overviews to all new GeoTIFFs.
+    This step will create a GEOTIFF for each of the new GeoPDFs and then add overviews to all new GeoTIFFs.

    - Check and update the `Config` properties at the beginning of